RoboJackets/robocup-software/README.md

 ### external/

-External dependencies that our code relys on, stored as git submodules.
+External dependencies that our code relies on, stored as git submodules.
 To initialize these, please run `git submodule update --init --recursive`.

 ### run/